speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `ReposAddUserAccessRestrictions` - Add user access restrictions
 * `ReposCheckCollaborator` - Check if a user is a repository collaborator
 * `ReposCheckVulnerabilityAlerts` - Check if vulnerability alerts are enabled for a repository
+* `ReposCodeownersErrors` - List CODEOWNERS errors
 * `ReposCompareCommits` - Compare two commits
+* `ReposCreateAutolink` - Create an autolink reference for a repository
 * `ReposCreateCommitComment` - Create a commit comment
 * `ReposCreateCommitSignatureProtection` - Create commit signature protection
 * `ReposCreateCommitStatus` - Create a commit status
 * `ReposCreateDeployKey` - Create a deploy key
 * `ReposCreateDeployment` - Create a deployment
+* `ReposCreateDeploymentBranchPolicy` - Create a deployment branch policy
 * `ReposCreateDeploymentStatus` - Create a deployment status
 * `ReposCreateDispatchEvent` - Create a repository dispatch event
 * `ReposCreateForAuthenticatedUser` - Create a repository for the authenticated user